mazen-daghari/Mazen_4dw/README.md

 - Tested on Ubuntu 20.04 with ROS 2 Foxy.
 Later ROS 2 versions like Humble and Iron should also work with minor adjustments.

-- models like person suv stop_sign bus etc.. must be copyed to .gazebo/models (directory may be hidden check hidden file option to see it ) first time only
+-Copy models (e.g., person, SUV, stop sign, bus) to your ~/.gazebo/models directory.
+This step is only required once.
+(Note: This directory may be hidden; enable 'show hidden files' if needed).

-- for any further help contact me on dagmazen@gmail.com or via linkedin
+- For any further help contact me on dagmazen@gmail.com or via linkedin

+- The Gazebo simulation and the recognition package must be executed simultaneously.
+This requires initiating their respective launch files in distinct terminal instances.

 ## Authors